-The Assessor's office uses a system of over 2,600 custom-defined neighborhoods to determine locations for Mass Appraisal.
-These are primarily used to determine land values and are discussed more fully in the sub-system analysis for Neighborhoods (section 15.3).
-A contractor has used clustering to identify about 900 neighborhoods.
-This is still probably too many to provide representation for many properties.
-While the number of neighborhoods must be arrived at through a defined process, the most effective number would probably be between 250 and 350.
+The Assessor's Office uses a system of over 2,600 custom-defined neighborhoods to determine locations for mass appraisal.
+These are primarily used to determine land values and are discussed more fully in the sub-system analysis for neighborhoods (section 15.3).
+The county has used clustering to identify about 900 neighborhoods.
+This may be too many to provide representation for many properties.
+While the number of neighborhoods must be arrived at through a defined process, in my opinion, the most effective number would probably be between 250 and 350.

-11.2 Markets and Sub-Markets
+11.2 Markets and Submarkets

 The real estate market in Buncombe County is not homogenous or uniform.
-It is actually made up of several sub-markets.
-Each sub-market will be subject to its own time trend; present different attributes that have significant contributory importance; have different locational influences and present different data collection and data quality issues.
-One of the dangers in mass appraisal is to assume that activity in one sub-market is representative of another sub-market.
-Calibrating a mass appraisal program to address performance in one sub-market can lead to degradation of performance in others.
-Effective mass appraisal must tailor different approaches and solutions for different sub-markets.
+It is actually made up of several submarkets.
+Each submarket will be subject to its own time trend; present different attributes that have significant contributory importance; have different locational influences; and present different data collection and data quality issues.
+One of the dangers in mass appraisal is to assume that activity in one submarket is representative of another submarket.
+Calibrating a mass appraisal program to address performance in one submarket can lead to degradation of performance in others.
+Effective mass appraisal must tailor different approaches and solutions for different submarkets.

-Buncombe County has several identifiable sub-markets, as well as others that have yet to be identified.
-While this analysis and report are focused on the single-family residential market, these are other sub-markets that have been identified.
+Buncombe County has several identifiable submarkets, as well as others that have yet to be identified.
+While this analysis and report are focused on the single-family residential market, the following are other submarkets that have been identified:

-Commercial - which includes the Office building, Retail and Apartment building markets, each of which has its own submarkets.
+Commercial - which includes the office building, retail and apartment building markets, each of which has its own submarkets.
 An emerging trend in the market is the proliferation of large multi-purpose buildings.
 These do not appear to have gained enough popularity in Buncombe County to require an approach that is tailored for them at this time, but we should anticipate that they will gain in popularity and plan accordingly.

-Industrial - which includes manufacturing plants, warehouses, and distribution centers
+Industrial - which includes manufacturing plants, warehouses, and distribution centers.